-Also known as the 'Roof of the World', Nepal is a lovely Himalayan country where the snow-capped mountains disappear into the clouds like stairways to heaven.
+Bordering the diverse and beautiful country of India, Nepal is a lovely Himalayan country where the snow-capped mountains disappear into the clouds like stairways to heaven.
 Apart from the mountain peaks, Nepal is also a major religious hub, housing pilgrimage sites for followers of Buddhism and Hinduism.
 The crime rate is also very low, making it a very safe travel destination.
+Nepal is also the gateway to a lot of adventurous trekking trails such as Annapurna, Mount Everest, Manaslu, and Kanchenjunga.

 September - Late November is the best time to visit Nepal